You’ve heard it all before when it comes to optimizing for high-performing landing pages.

 Get my value proposition right? – What if I do what 327 other companies do too, and my level of service is “honestly” not what differentiates us.

-Test button colors? – Colors are important, but your button copy can have much higher conversion rate impacts.
+Test call-to-action button colors? – Colors are important, but your button CTA copy can have much higher conversion rate impacts.

 Use trust signals? – Adding company logos or press mentions without them being clickable proofs will ultimately hurt your conversion rates.